Who voices Bluey and Bingo? Bluey creator Joe Brumm shares behind-the-scenes secrets

 Eva Mendes

-Sam Moor, Bluey Producer, said the Eva Mendes was just one of the celebrity fans who were keen to make a cameo in the hit series.
+According to Sam Moor, Bluey‘s producer, Eva Mendes is just one of many celebrity fans eager to make a cameo in the wildly popular series.

 “We’ve been very lucky to attract the attention of a few celebs now and when we discover that they are a fan of the show, like Eva said her and her family were, we just take the plunge to reach out to them and ask if they would like to voice a cameo role.
 We were delighted when Eva agreed, and we thought this role would be perfect for her.”